Duke Job Postings

 Occupational Summary

-Perform a variety of research, data, and clerical duties of a routine and technical nature to support the conduct of clinical research under the supervision of a Clinical Research Coordinator or similar Clinical Research Units (CRU)/Oversight Organization (OO) designee.
-Participate in day-to-day operations related to the collection, compilation, and documentation of clinical research data and may train Clinical Research Specialists (CRS) in these tasks.
+Performs a variety of research, data, and clerical duties of a routine and technical nature to support the conduct of clinical research under the supervision of a Clinical Research Coordinator or similar Clinical Research Units (CRU),Oversight Organization (OO) designee.
+Participates in day-to-day operations related to the collection, compilation, and documentation of clinical research data and may train Clinical Research Specialists (CRS) in these tasks.

 Work Performed